2022 Los Angeles Dodgers season: September

 The Dodgers returned home on September 19 to play the Diamondbacks.
 Kershaw struck out 10 in six innings and Gallo and Chris Taylor homered in the 5–2 win that clinched a first round bye in the playoffs.
 The Dodgers and Diamondbacks played a scheduled doubleheader on September 20.
 In the first game, the Diamondbacks took a 5–1 lead early only to see the Dodgers score five runs in the eighth inning to win 6–5.
 Austin Barnes hit a two-run home run and singles by Smith, Thompson and Miguel Vargas drove in the rest of the runs.
 The Dodgers committed four errors in the sloppy nightcap, losing 5–2.
 The offense struggled the next day, managing only three hits in a 6–1 loss.
 Zac Gallen struck out 13 and held the Dodgers to two hits and one run through eight innings but they came back against the Diamondbacks bullpen.
 Betts drove in the winning run on a walk-off single in the bottom of the ninth.
-TheSt.
-Louis Cardinals came to town for a three-game series which they started by blowing out the Dodgers 11–0.
+The St. Louis Cardinals came to town for a three-game series which they started by blowing out the Dodgers 11–0.
 The Cardinals hit five home runs, including two by Albert Pujols (the 699th and 700th of his career).
-The Dodgers hit three home runs the following day (including the first career one by Miguel Vargas as they won 6–2.
+The Dodgers hit three home runs the following day (including the first career one by Miguel Vargas) as they won 6–2.
 They wrapped up the series with a 4–1 victory over the Cardinals for their 106th victory, matching the franchise record, and becoming the first team ever to win 106 games in three consecutive full-length seasons and clinching the best record in the National League.

 The Dodgers final road trip of the regular season was a three-game trip to San Diego to play the Padres.
 In the first game, they lost 4–3 when Craig Kimbrel walked Jorge Alfaro with the bases loaded in the 10th inning.
 In the next game, Urías and four relievers shutout the Padres and the Dodgers won when Freeman drove in the only run of the game on a single in the tenth inning for the Dodgers franchise record 107th win.
 Vargas had three RBI as the Dodgers finished up their short trip with a 5–2 win.

 The Dodgers returned home to end the regular season with an unusual six-game series against the Colorado Rockies, that was made necessary by the need to make up games postponed because of the pre-season lockout.
 Kershaw pitched six shutout innings, Cody Bellinger hit a three-run homer, and the Dodgers cruised to a 10–1 win that clinched the best record in all of MLB and homefield advantage throughout the playoffs.